 Kelly McFarland, Development Manager

-Kelly joined Book Trust as Development Manager in December 2013.
+Kelly joined Book Trust as Development Manager in the fall of 2013.
 She has a knack for analyzing data and organizing systems.
 Kelly provides organizational support to the development team, including managing the database system.
 She is a Colorado native and obtained her Bachelor’s in Microbiology from Colorado State University.